MoMido1/Computational_Intellegence_2022/Lab1/README.md

 - as a result we visit too many nodes to get our solution

 ## Depth first algorithm:
-- we sort the nodes in an ascending order and then start another order such that example :-
+- we sort the nodes in a decending order such that example :-
 ```
 [1,2,3,4,5] rank 5